 How to Use a Combi Boiler Efficiently

-While modern condensing combi boilers are highly efficient, if you're not using it efficiently then you might not see the expected reduction in your energy bills.
+Modern condensing combi boilers are very efficient.
+But if you're not using it efficiently then you might not see the expected drop in your energy bills.

 Learning how to use a combi boiler efficiently will reduce energy waste, your carbon footprint and your heating bills.
 In this article, we'll tell you how to use a combi boiler efficiently.